r-richmond/r-richmond.github.io.source/content/post/2018-09-22-dbeaver-bigquery.md

 # 6) Create a New Connection

-  1. In the menu bar Navigate to `Database > New Connection`
+  1. In the menu bar navigate to `Database > New Connection`
   1. Select BigQuery
   1. Fill in the appropriate values for host, server, user
   1. Set host to the path the service account key e.g., `/Users/admin/.dbeaver_drivers/bigquery/project_name-####.json`